makukha/docsub/README.md

 # Non-use cases

 * Not a replacement for [Bump My Version](https://callowayproject.github.io/bump-my-version)
 * Not a full-featured documentation engine like [Sphinx](https://www.sphinx-doc.org)
+* Not a full-featured templating language like [Jinja](https://jinja.palletsprojects.com).

 # Installation